-A new storage concept for the 200-litre-drums will be implemented: All drums will be stored horizontally in a way that will enable individual drum inspection during the whole time of storage.
+A new storage concept for the 200-litre-drums was already implemented in storage facility no.13: All drums are stored horizontally in a way that will enable individual drum inspection during the whole time of storage.

-Another new storage facility (no.14) for approx. 7.000 200-litre-drums will be installed, which is equipped - similar to the new facility no.13 - with heating and dehumidification-system.
-Later on the existing storage facilities no.12 and 12A will be refurbished in the same way.
+When the new storage facility (no.14) for approx. 10.000 200-litre-drums will be in operation the existing storage facilities no.12 and 12A will be refurbished in the same way as no. 13 and no.14.

 Storing the drums following the new concept (with possibility for individual inspection of each drum) will require more space compared to today's storing-practise.
-The future storage capacity at Nuclear Engineering Seibersdorf will be:
+The future storage capacity at Nuclear Engineering Seibersdorf will approximately be:

-storage facilities no.12 and 12A: totally 4.600 drums storage facility no.13: 2.300 drums in total: 13.900 drums
+• storage facilities no.12 and 12A: totally 5450 drums

+• storage facility no.13: 2.900 drums

-• storage facility no.14: 7.000 drums
+storage facility no.14: 10.000 drums

+in total: 18500 drums